NFL Rumors: George Kittle Wants Big Money, Not Close To New Deal With 49ers

 Some players feel as if they are the best in the NFL, and that is why George Kittle is nowhere near a new deal.
-The fourth-year tight end has put up impressive numbers for the San Francisco 49ers, and he feels as if they’re deserving of a lot of money.
-Rumors are swirling that he and the team are not even close to striking a new deal yet because Kittle feels he deserve multiple-position pay.
+The fourth-year tight end has put up impressive numbers for the San Francisco 49ers, and he feels his performance is deserving of a lot of money.
+Rumors are swirling that he and the team are not even close to striking a new deal yet because Kittle feels he deserves multiple-position pay.

-According to NBC Sports, Kittle’s agent Jack Bechta feels as if his client deserves to be paid as a combination of a tight end, wide receiver, and lineman.
+According to NBC Sports, Kittle’s agent, Jack Bechta, feels as if his client deserves to be paid as a combination of a tight end, wide receiver, and lineman.
 Michael Silver of NFL Network says that even though Kittle is seen as the best tight end in the NFL, he deserves to be paid even more money due to all he does on the field.

 “I’ve been talking a lot to [Kittle’s] agent, Jack Bechta, over the last couple of months and he has consistently said, ‘I don’t care about the tight end market; I’m being paid to do a George Kittle deal.’
 And I tend to agree with him here.
 He is their No. 1 target, so important in that locker room, and clearly, he is doing something that transcends what a typical tight end does.”